Ramaco Resources, Inc. Sued for Securities Law Violations - Contact the DJS Law Group to Discuss Your Rights - METC

 News provided byDJS Law Group LLP

-LOS ANGELES, March 6, 2026 /PRNewswire/ -- The DJS Law Group reminds investors of a class action lawsuit against Ramaco Resources, Inc. ("Ramaco Resources " or "the Company") (NASDAQ: METC ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, March 9, 2026 /PRNewswire/ -- The DJS Law Group reminds investors of a class action lawsuit against Ramaco Resources, Inc. ("Ramaco Resources " or "the Company") (NASDAQ: METC) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Shareholders who purchased shares of METC during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointments.
 Appointment as lead plaintiff is not required to partake in any recovery.